rasa-helm-charts

 5. Install Application Resources

-Once operators are installed and running, you can deploy your application resources:
+Once operators are installed and running, you can deploy your application resources using either installation method:

 $ helm install my-release oci://europe-west3-docker.pkg.dev/rasa-releases/helm-charts/op-kits \